end-of-game/docker-courses/10-demo-btrfs-postgres/README_virtualbox.md

  public | users | table | postgres
 (1 row)
 ```
-We can see that the table is came back and so the data consitency is good.
+We can see that the table came back and so the data consitency is good.